 How do I find out what the Federal Government is buying?

-It is important to conduct serious market research before deciding to invest resources into doing business with the Federal Government.
-Below, is a list websites and resources which can help you get started finding what the government is currently buying..
+It is important to conduct serious market research before deciding to invest resources into doing business with the federal government.
+Use the resources below to help you start to find out what the government currently buys.

-- The General Services Administration (GSA) hosts an online mall called GSA Advantage!
-GSA Advantage!® is the online shopping and ordering system that provides access to thousands of contractors and millions of supplies (products) and services.
-Anyone may browse on GSA Advantage!® to view and compare the variety of products and services offered.
-GSA also has the Schedule Sales Query (SSQ) that enables you access sales, information for Federal Supply Schedule contractors.
+The U.S. General Services Administration (GSA) hosts a website called GSA Advantage.
+GSA Advantage is the online shopping and ordering system that provides access to thousands of contractors and millions of supplies (products) and services.
+While a GSA contract is required to participate in GSA Advantage, anyone may browse GSA Advantage to view and compare the variety of products and services offered.
+GSA also has the Schedule Sales Query Plus (SSQ+) that enables access to sales information for Federal Supply Schedule contracts.